Qwesh157/conv_op_optimization/README.md

 $ bash implgemm.sh
 ```

-If you want to change the version of implgemm,just change TARGET in Makefile
+If you want to change the version of program,just change TARGET in Makefile